2026 St. Charles County Executive election

 The 2026 St. Charles County Executive election will be held on November 3, 2026, following party primaries on August 4, 2026.
-Incumbent County Executive Steve Ehlmann, who served in the position since 2007, initially announced that he would not seek a sixth term, but stated in August 2025 that he was reconsidering the decision.
+Incumbent County Executive Steve Ehlmann, who has served in the position since 2007, announced in June 2023 that he would not seek a sixth term, but stated in August 2025 that he was reconsidering the decision, and announced in October 2025 that he would run for re-election.